Website Audit: Find What's Holding Your Rankings Back

 Each important page is reviewed to assess:

-- Title tags and meta descriptions: accuracy, length, keyword relevance
+- Title tags and meta descriptions: accuracy, length, relevance

 - Heading structure: proper H1, H2, H3 hierarchy